Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport

+Physicists may not know the exact background or signal distributions, but they can often identify regions in the invariant-mass variable, reconstructed from the particles in the collision, where deviations from the background are likely.
+These are called signal regions.
+Figure~\ref{fig:data} illustrates this approach in an idealized scenario with both background and signal events, as well as a predefined signal region.
+First, physicists estimate the background by excluding the signal region (Figure~\ref{fig:fit_background}).
+Then, they interpolate the fitted background into the signal region (Figure~\ref{fig:extrapolate}).
+Finally, they test whether the observed distribution deviates significantly from the interpolated background (Figure~\ref{fig:signal_detection}).
+However, in many new physics searches, the expected signal strength is very small, leading to tests with negligible power.
+To improve detection power, physicists train classifiers on auxiliary variables to suppress background and enhance the signal before performing the detection test.

+Training boosted decision trees or neural networks on these auxiliary variables has been particularly effective at increasing the power to detect signal events \citep{atlas2017identification, atlas2017performance}.
+These supervised classifiers are typically trained on Monte Carlo simulations based on hypothesized background and signal models, then applied to real experimental data.
+However, discrepancies between the simulated training data and real test data can introduce inaccuracies.
+Simulating background events accurately can be difficult, since the data generation process often involves nuisance parameters and lacks a unique specification \citep{louppe2017learning}.
+As a result, these classifiers serve to filter and amplify the signal prior to testing, rather than to detect the signal directly.

-Bump hunting requires a reasonably large signal strength to detect the presence of signal events.
-However, in many new physics searches, the expected signal strengths are small, leading to negligible power when testing.
-Hence, a supervised classifier ($h$) trained on available auxiliary variables of the simulated background and signal samples is used to identify signal-rich regions where the background is suppressed.
+A supervised classifier ($h$) trained on auxiliary variables of simulated background and signal samples is used to identify signal-rich regions where the background is suppressed.